GerHobbelt/owemdjee/README.md

 - **libdi-dependency-injection** [📁](./libdi-dependency-injection) [🌐](https://github.com/GerHobbelt/di) -- \[Boost::ext\].DI :: your C++14 **one header only** Dependency Injection library with no dependencies
 - **libdip** [📁](./libdip) [🌐](https://github.com/GerHobbelt/diplib) -- **[*DIPlib*](https://diplib.org/diplib-docs/)** is a C++ library for quantitative image analysis.
 - **libdist** [📁](./libdist) [🌐](https://github.com/GerHobbelt/distlib) -- string distance related functions (Damerau-Levenshtein, Jaro-Winkler, longest common substring & subsequence) implemented as SQLite run-time loadable extension, with UTF-8 support.
-- **libdivide** [📁](./libdivide) [🌐](https://github.com/GerHobbelt/libdivide) -- a header-only C/C++ library for optimizing integer division.
-Integer division is one of the slowest instructions on most CPUs e.g. on current x64 CPUs a 64-bit integer division has a latency of up to 90 clock cycles whereas a multiplication has a latency of only 3 clock cycles. libdivide allows you to replace expensive integer divsion instructions by a sequence of shift, add and multiply instructions that will calculate the integer division much faster.
-On current CPUs you can get a **speedup of up to 10x** for 64-bit integer division and a speedup of up to to 5x for 32-bit integer division when using libdivide.
+- **libdivide** [📁](./libdivide) [🌐](https://github.com/GerHobbelt/libdivide) -- libdivide.h is a header-only C/C++ library for optimizing integer division.
+Integer division is one of the slowest instructions on most CPUs e.g. on current x64 CPUs a 64-bit integer division has a latency of up to 90 clock cycles whereas a multiplication has a latency of only 3 clock cycles. `libdivide` allows you to replace expensive integer divsion instructions by a sequence of shift, add and multiply instructions that will calculate the integer division much faster.
 - **libdivsufsort** [📁](./libdivsufsort) [🌐](https://github.com/GerHobbelt/libdivsufsort) -- a software library that implements a lightweight suffix array construction algorithm.
 - **libdtm** [📁](./libdtm) [🌐](https://github.com/GerHobbelt/dtm) -- LibDTM (Dynamic Topic Models and the Document Influence Model) implements topics that change over time (Dynamic Topic Models) and a model of how individual documents predict that change.
 This code is the result of work by David M. Blei and Sean M. Gerrish.
 - **libeigen** [📁](./libeigen) [🌐](https://github.com/GerHobbelt/eigen-git-mirror) -- a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.